Hyderite/Hyderite/README.md

 Hey there :)

 I'm Hyderite.
 I go by he/him.
-I'm currently 14 (as of 2023).
-I am a part time front-end web developer, a YouTuber, a hobbyist photographer and a full-time student.
+I'm currently 15 (as of 2023).
+I am a part-time front-end web developer, a YouTuber, a hobbyist photographer, and a full-time student.

 **Here are some stuff that I'm currently working on:**